Dharisd/iss_bot/README.md

 # ISS BOT
 Telegram bot to find when iss will pass over your location.
-Uses spacefield todo calculations and matplotlib to plot graphs.sends image showing where on map iss will be visible and rise/set time
+Uses spacefield todo calculations and matplotlib to plot graphs.sends image showing where on sky iss will be visible and rise/set time

 # Documentation
 requires python 3.6+